rust-lang/rust-mode/README.md

 `M-x package-install rust-mode`

-And put this in your config to load rustic automatically:
+And put this in your config to load rust-mode automatically:

 `(require 'rust-mode)`